The great spotted kiwi is the tallest kiwi species, at about 45 centimetres tall.

 For these reasons, researchers say it is not valid to assume the issues facing North Island brown kiwi are having the same impact on great spotted kiwi.

-While great spotted kiwi have received little active management in the past apart from aerial 1080 operations,this is changing.
+While great spotted kiwi have received little active management in the past, apart from aerial 1080 operations, this is changing.
 Community-led initiatives are now under way in Nelson, the Paparoa Range and Arthur’s Pass, and the first Operation Nest Egg™ chicks were produced during 2007/08.
+Of the estimated population of 14,800 birds, 12.6% are under active management.
+Despite this, the taxa is predicted to decline by 1.6% over the next 15 years.

-The table below shows the estimated great spotted kiwi population in 2008, and what it could be in 10 years time, assuming that the population declines each year by 2%.
+The table below shows the estimated great spotted kiwi population in 2008 and 2015, and what it could be in 15 years time.

 As with other kiwi species, great spotted kiwi pairs have only one mate at a time.
 The birds also generally mate for life, though divorces do sometimes happen.